-Outside directors Reason for appointment Attendance at meet Directors (Met 21 ti Fakuya Goto Mr. Goto was appointed so that his extensive experience and diverse knowledge as a business manager at Kao Corporation may be applied to the Company's management.
-21/ 21 Shiro Hiruta Mr. Hiruta was appointed so that his extensive experience and diverse knowledge as a business manager at Asahi Kasei Corporation may be applied to the Company's management.
-20/ 21 Sumitaka Fujita Mr. Fujita was appointed so that his extensive experience and diverse knowledge as a business manager at ITOCHU Corporation may be applied to the Company's management.
-20/ 21 Motoyoshi Nishikawa Mr. Nishikawa was appointed so that his extensive experience and diverse knowledge as a business manager at Nippon Steel Corporation (current Nippon Steel & Sumitomo Metal Corporation) as well as his diverse knowledge as an attorney may be applied to the Company's management.
-21/ 21 Hikari Imai Mr. Imai was appointed so that his extensive experience and diverse knowledge as a business manager at Merrill Lynch Japan Securities Co., Ltd., and RECOF Corporation may be applied to the Company's management.
-21/ 21 Kiyotaka Fujii Mr. Fujii was appointed so that his extensive experience and diverse knowledge as a business manager at Cadence Design Systems, Japan, SAP Japan Co., Ltd., LVJ Group K.K., Better Place Japan Co., Ltd., and Hailo Network Japan Co., Ltd., may be applied to the Company's management.
-21/ 21 Keiko Unotoro Ms. Unotoro was appointed so that her extensive experience and diverse knowledge acquired from working at the Japan Fair Trade Commission may be applied to the Company's management.
-Appointed fro m fiscal 2014 Kenichiro Yoshida Mr. Yoshida was appointed so that his extensive experience and diverse knowledge as a business manager at So-net Entertainment Corporation may be applied to the Company's management.
-Appointed fro m fiscal 2014 Outside audit & Reason for appointment Attendance at meetings of the Audit & Sup supervisory board members Reason for appointment Board of Directors (Met 21 times in fiscal 2013) Audit & Supervisory Board (Met 37 times in fiscal 2013) Nobuo Nagoya Mr. Nagoya was appointed so that his extensive experience and diverse knowledge as a certified public accountant may be applied to the Company's management.
+Outside directors Reason for appointment Attendance at meetings of the Board of Directors (Met 21 times in fiscal 2013) Takuya Goto Mr. Goto was appointed so that his extensive experience and diverse knowledge as a business manager at Kao Corporation may be applied to the Company's management.
+21 /21 Shiro Hiruta Mr. Hiruta was appointed so that his extensive experience and diverse knowledge as a business manager at Asahi Kasei Corporation may be applied to the Company's management.
+20 /21 Sumitaka Fujita Mr. Fujita was appointed so that his extensive experience and diverse knowledge as a business manager at ITOCHU Corporation may be applied to the Company's management.
+20 /21 Motoyoshi Nishikawa Mr. Nishikawa was appointed so that his extensive experience and diverse knowledge as a business manager at Nippon Steel Corporation (current Nippon Steel & Sumitomo Metal Corporation) as well as his diverse knowledge as an attorney may be applied to the Company's management.
+21 /21 Hikari Imai Mr. Imai was appointed so that his extensive experience and diverse knowledge as a business manager at Merrill Lynch Japan Securities Co., Ltd., and RECOF Corporation may be applied to the Company's management.
+21/21 Kiyotaka Fujii Mr. Fujii was appointed so that his extensive experience and diverse knowledge as a business manager at Cadence Design Systems, Japan, SAP Japan Co., Ltd., LVJ Group K.K., Better Place Japan Co., Ltd., and Hailo Network Japan Co., Ltd., may be applied to the Company's management.
+21/21 Keiko Unotoro Ms. Unotoro was appointed so that her extensive experience and diverse knowledge acquired from working at the Japan Fair Trade Commission may be applied to the Company's management.
+Appointed from fiscal 2014 Kenichiro Yoshida Mr. Yoshida was appointed so that his extensive experience and diverse knowledge as a business manager at So-net Entertainment Corporation may be applied to the Company's management.
+Appointed fro om fiscal 2014 Outside audit & the Board of Directors and pervisory Board supervisory board members Reason for appointment Board of Directors (Met 21 times in fiscal 2013) Audit & Supervisory Board (Met 37 times in fiscal 2013) Nobuo Nagoya Mr. Nagoya was appointed so that his extensive experience and diverse knowledge as a certified public accountant may be applied to the Company's management.
 21/21 35/37 Katsuya Natori Mr. Natori was appointed so that his extensive experience and diverse knowledge as a business manager at Sun Microsystems, Inc., Fast Retailing Co., Ltd., and IBM Japan, Ltd., as well as his diverse knowledge as an attorney may be applied to the Company's management.
-21/21 36/37 knowledge as an attorney may be applied to the Company's management.
+21/21 36/37